learn-co-curriculum/dsc-prework-jupyter-notebook/README.md

 ![Load in a new window button](images/open_in_saturncloud.png)

 This creates a copy of the notebook from our curriculum for your personal use, which you are free to edit and modify.
-Your copied notebook will be stored in Saturn Cloudfor the duration of the program, with your changes saved.
+Your copied notebook will be stored in Saturn Cloud for the duration of the program, with your changes saved.

 ## Introduction to Cells